cgarling/StarFormationHistories.jl/docs/src/fitting/MZR.md

 \end{aligned}
 ```

 where ``n_i`` is bin ``i`` of the observed Hess diagram.
 These partial derivatives are easy to obtain, but we need partials with respect to the total stellar mass formed at each distinct age, ``R_j``.
-Here we must deviate from the derivation for AMRs.
+These are more complicated that the same partial derivatives under an AMR model.

 For the purposes of illustration, we will consider a power law MZR with slope ``\alpha`` as is typically used to describe the extrapolation of gas-phase MZRs to masses below ``10^8 \text{M}_\odot``.
 Under this model, we can express the mean metallicity at time ``j``, notated as ``\mu_j``, as